zubron/stacksmith-examples/get-started-post/get-started-caddy.md

 To demonstrate how easy it is to package an application and deploy it on AWS with Stacksmith, I will use an example application and script files you can find in the following [Bitnami GitHub repository](https://github.com/bitnami/stacksmith-examples/tree/master/base-image/caddy).
 I strongly recommend you to clone the project to perform the tasks below with ease.

+| IMPORTANT: To follow the instructions below you need to have your AWS account associated to Stacksmith.
+Check the [AWS account onboarding](https://beta.stacksmith.bitnami.com/bitnami/aws-accounts/new) tutorial for further information.

 These are the steps you will follow:

 * Package the existing application in Bitnami Stacksmith